-futhark multicore translates a Futhark program to multithreaded C code, and either compiles that C code with gcc(1) to an executable binary program, or produces a . h and . c file that can be linked with other code..
-The standard Futhark optimisation pipeline is used, and GCC is invoked with -03 -lm -std=c11 -pthread.
+futhark multicore translates a Futhark program to multithreaded C code, and either compiles that C code with a C compiler to an executable binary program, or produces a .h and .c file that can be linked with other code.
+The standard Futhark optimisation pipeline is used.